Is QUIC.cloud a Contender for Best WordPress Cache Plugin in 2023?

 We often see the load time of some of our clients websites drop by over 200% by way of using content delivery networks as well as QUIC.
 Removing the need to fetch the files from a single server down under.

-With CDN servers located around the world it's a truely global CDN you can rely on to serve you website at lightspeed, anywhere in the world.
+With CDN servers located around the world it’s a truly global CDN you can rely on to serve you website at lightspeed, anywhere in the world.
 With an particularly strong server presence in the US and Europe.

 Server Cost Savings